absorensen/numbers_go_brrrr/m5_optimization/README.md

 a bit more work as you also have to generate some test cases to use as input.

 Depending on what system you are on, you can have easy access to programs like [perf][0], which is available on Linux.
 This command line tool allows you to run your full program and can output performance statistics like which functions are the "hottest", as in, in which functions does your program spend the most amount of time.
 To get meaningful output in situations like these your program needs to be compiled with debug symbols.
 This means that every function in your program doesn't just have a mangled named like ```xYz289421```, but a human readable name like ```my_function()```.
 The computer doesn't care, that name is for you.

 Things like that, and which line is run in which order can easily get mangled based on which flags you gave the compiler.
 You should always debug in debug mode, but for measuring performance, you should in most cases measure it as close to the final program as possible, but with the caveat of retaining symbols and other likely relevant information.
 What tools like ```perf``` might not be able to help you with (not quite sure) is the nitty gritty details of exactly what is going on in your CPU.
-In that case you may need to get use a profiler from the specific hardware vendor who made the CPU, or in the case of GPU programming (which ```perf``` is not attuned to), a GPU profiler from the GPU vendor.
+In that case you may need to use a profiler from the specific hardware vendor who made the CPU, like [Intel VTune][3] or [XCode][4], or in the case of GPU programming (which ```perf``` is not attuned to), a GPU profiler from the GPU vendor, such as [Nsight Compute][5].
 Thus for GPU programs you might end up profiling twice, separately.
 Once for your CPU code and once for your GPU code.
 These sorts of profilers, which can be great, awesome and very visual tools, can be a pain to install and are so platform specific that I won't go into too great detail.
 They are specific tools you have to install and learn for your specific platform.
 You should make sure that you really need that extra information before spending the extra time, and possibly frustration.

-Finally, some frameworks might even have their own profiler, such as the profiler that is in your browser for web programming, or the profiler that is provided with deep learning frameworks such as PyTorch.
+Finally, some frameworks might even have their own profiler, such as the profiler that is in your browser for web programming, or the profiler that is provided with deep learning frameworks such as PyTorch or Tensorflow.

 ## Additional Reading
 For some step-by-step introductions to optimization check out [this series of videos][1] about